Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

 We encourage you to continue with learning about the Data Cloud Deployment Framework, by watching the [Data Cloud Deployment Framework Series Webinars](https://www.snowflake.com/webinar/for-customers/data-cloud-deployment-framework-series/) either on-demand on register for upcoming episodes.

-Also the downloadable scripts contain more tables than what was covered in this lab.
+Also the github repo scripts contain more tables than what was covered in this lab.
 It's a full working template model taking source data from raw, through integration, to presentation layer dimension model ready for consumption.
 Take the time to go through each one of them and run them over and over.
-Feel free to take these as code templates to be utilized in your own environment and accounts for your processing.
+Feel free to use these as code templates to be utilized in your own environment and accounts for your processing.

 ### What we've covered
 - A data pipeline utilizing incremental processing and logical partition definitions